nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Importing multiple persons from a CSV file : `importcsv`

-Adds all persons from a given valid CSV file to AIMS.
+Adds all persons from a given valid CSV (Comma-Separated Values) file to AIMS.
+Excel and Google spreadsheets can be easily converted into CSV files for quick importing.

 Format: `importcsv PATH_TO_CSV_FILE`